 Pelee Island has variety of restaurants and ice cream locations, generally open from May through till October.
 Check out our list of Things To do, featuring dinning options for more details.

 We have a Co-op with a selection of groceries open 5 days a week, which is also the location of the island gas station.

 Soy beans are the most predominant crop on the Island with 4,500 acres.
 Other crops on the Island include wheat (1,000 acres), grapes (600 acres), and a variety of organic crops on 250 acres.

 While the majority of establishments on Pelee Island have potable water, much of the island is not connected to the municipal water systems.
 It is best to ask the owner of the establishments you are in and otherwise consume bottled water when unsure.

 Pelee Island offers a variety of motels, bed & breakfasts, and cottage rentals.
-Click here for a listing of accommodations.
+Check out our list of featured Accommodations for more information.

 Regularly scheduled flights connect us to Windsor during the winter months when the boat does not run.
 Call (519) 724-2115 for reservations.